maxgoetz/Tetrashell/README.md

-Tetrashell is a command line interface coded in vim that allows you to perform many different functions on a tetris quicksave.
+Tetrashell is a command line interface coded in vim that allows you to perform many different functions on a tetris saves.

 Available Commands:
 1. **Rank**